 Twitter revolutionized the way we write.
 No more long, super punctuated sentences.
 Only 120 character-limited statements welcome.
 Some may find this super difficult.
 But it’s a great template for writing better video captions.

 Videos (especially on Facebook with the 20% text rule) don’t usually work with tons of text covering the visuals.
 People like to watch and absorb the message from the good video clip shown to them.
 Short and simple text will add to the experience of watching, not distract from it.

-This idea also applies to the style of your captions.
+This idea also applies to the style of your captions and fonts for subtitles.
 Never use invasive fonts that take away from your visuals.
 Try using complementing colors to the video footage.
 The caption style should blend cohesively with the look and theme of the video.

 When it comes to writing video captions, clarity is king.
 Generally, you don’t want people walking away from your video confused.
 Asking and answering these three questions about your product or service can really help you write and insert captions to video content effectively.

 What is it about?